 Enable motion detection - Check this option to turn on the motion detection.
 Window Name - The text entered here will show at the top of the motion window.

-Sensitivity - Sets the measurable difference between two

-sequential images that would indicate motion.
+Sensitivity - Sets the measurable difference between two sequential images that would indicate motion.
 Percentage - Sets the amount of motion in the window being monitored that is required to initiate a motion detected alert.
 If this is set to 100%, this means that motion is detected within the whole window to trigger a snapshot.

-Note: Setting a higher sensitivity and a lower percentage makes any motion more easily detected windows can be opened simultaneously.
+Note: Setting a higher sensitivity and a lower percentage will make any motion more easily detected.
+New - Click to add a new window.
+A maximum of three motion windows can be opened simultaneously.
 Use your mouse to drag the window frame to resize or the title bar to move.
-Clicking on the 'x' at the upper right corner of the window will close the motion window.
+Clicking on the 'x' at the upper right corner of the window will close the window